gogins/csound-extended-manual/README.md

 ## Update the GitHub pages

-Using git, add the `docs` directory, commit your updates, and push them.
+Using git, add the entire `docs` directory, commit your updates, and push them.